-The policy is still applicable, as follows:
+The policy is known as retention of SC status and is still applicable, as follows:

-- generally, the duties and responsibilities of the role should demonstrate clear connections to and within the relevant service (nursing, physiotherapy as applicable). - there should be significant parallels between the duties of the current post and those of the previous post in which SC status was held. - if the role includes duties and responsibilities that fulfil the essential criteria to achieve re-validation of the member's professional registration (NMCfor example) this would be supportive to an application for SC status.
+- generally, the duties and responsibilities of the role should demonstrate clear connections to and within the relevant service (nursing, physiotherapy as applicable). - there should be significant parallels between the duties of the managerial role and those of the previous post in which SC status was held. - if the role includes duties and responsibilities that fulfil the essential criteria to achieve re-validation of the member's professional registration (NMC for example) this would be supportive to an application for SC status.